How to open a bank account in Germany

 This amount will also vary based if the type of fund accumulates your dividends or pays them out, as shown below.

-Since there are no dividends paid out, the taxes on accumulating funds is as explained above.
+Since no dividends are paid out, the taxes on accumulating funds are as explained above.

 That is, determine the actual unrealised gain, determine the fictive profit, and the tax is 26.375% of the fictive profit or actual profit (whichever is lower).